Call4Cloud | MMP-C | Autopilot | Device Preparation

 New BitLocker Policy

-Also pretty please, make sure you are saving the Bitlocker recovery information to Azure Active Directory.
+Also, please make sure you are saving the Bitlocker recovery information to Azure Active Directory.
 If this information is not escrowed, you could end up in a bad situation!

 1.2.
 PowerShell

 Let’s take a look at the second option, the PowerShell Option.
-Configuring BitLocker with PowerShell is very easy, just download the Zip below and upload the PowerShell script into Intune
+Configuring BitLocker with PowerShell is very easy, just download the Zip below and upload the PowerShell script into Intune.

 Last but not least, this PowerShell script will also make sure that it will set all the necessary Bitlocker FVE Policies because, for example, we really want to have a backup of our recovery key before protection is enabled…

 To finish it off, the PowerShell script will start the scheduled task and will wait until it’s fully encrypted.
-If it’s fully encrypted it will Backup the Bitlocker Key Protector to Azure Ad
+If it’s fully encrypted it will Backup the Bitlocker Key Protector to Azure Ad.

 2. Bitlocker Recovery Information